Time is running out to top up your UK State Pension

 Normally, you can only go back six years to fill in gaps in your NI record.
 For example, in 2023, you could only go back as far as the 2016-17 tax year under normal circumstances.

-While we used 10 years in this example, the gains could be much higher if you were to take advantage of going back and filling in 16 years on your NI record.
+While we used 10 years in this example, the gains could be much higher if you were to fill in gaps all the way back to April 2006 on your NI record.

 Also, most expats can boost their State Pension in the same way but at a significantly lower cost.